If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 Find other ways to feel good in your body.
 (Not just in your brain.)

 Get touched.
 Hug your loved ones, dog or cat.
 Pet a fuzzy blanket or wear your favourite fluffy sweater.
 Get a massage or pedicure.
-Sit in the warm sun or a sauna.
-Go to bed early and get some lovin’.
+Sit in the warm sun, a hot bath, or a sauna.
+Go to bed early.
+Get your freak on.

 Keep eating slowly.